Ellerbach/docfx-companion-tools/src/TocDocFxCreation/README.md

 -s, --sequence        Use the .order files for TOC sequence.
 Format are raws of: filename-without-extension -r, --override        Use the .override files for TOC file name override.
 Format are raws of: filename-without-extension;Title you want
 -i, --index           Auto-generate a file index in each folder.
---help                Display this help screen.
+-g, --ignore          Use the .ignore files for TOC directory ignore.
+Format are raws of directory names: directory-to-ignore --help                Display this help screen.
 --version             Display version information.
 ```